Gravity: Gravitational radiation

-General relativity predicts that energy can be transported out of a system through gravitational radiation.
+General relativity predicts that energy can be transported out of a system through gravitational radiation also known as gravitational waves.
 The first indirect evidence for gravitational radiation was through measurements of the Hulse–Taylor binary in 1973.
 This system consists of a pulsar and neutron star in orbit around one another.
 Its orbital period has decreased since its initial discovery due to a loss of energy, which is consistent for the amount of energy loss due to gravitational radiation.
 This research was awarded the Nobel Prize in Physics in 1993.

 The first direct evidence for gravitational radiation was measured on 14 September 2015 by the LIGO detectors.
 The gravitational waves emitted during the collision of two black holes 1.3 billion light years from Earth were measured.
 This observation confirms the theoretical predictions of Einstein and others that such waves exist.
 It also opens the way for practical observation and understanding of the nature of gravity and events in the Universe including the Big Bang.
 Neutron star and black hole formation also create detectable amounts of gravitational radiation.
 This research was awarded the Nobel Prize in Physics in 2017.

+Dark matter

+At the cosmological scale, gravity is a dominant player.
+About 5/6 of the total mass in the universe consists of dark matter which interacts through gravity but not through electromagnetic interactions.
+The gravitation of clumps of dark matter known as dark matter halos attract hydrogen gas leading to stars and galaxies.

+Gravitational lensing

+Gravity acts on light and matter equally, meaning that a sufficiently massive object could warp light around it and create a gravitational lens.
+This phenomenon was first confirmed by observation in 1979 using the 2.1 meter telescope at Kitt Peak National Observatory in Arizona, which saw two mirror images of the same quasar whose light had been bent around the galaxy YGKOW G1.

+Many subsequent observations of gravitational lensing provide additional evidence for substantial amounts of dark matter around galaxies.
+Gravitational lenses do not focus like eyeglass lenses, but rather lead to annular shapes called Einstein rings.

 Speed of gravity

-In December 2012, a research team in China announced that it had produced measurements of the phase lag of Earth tides during full and new moons which seem to prove that the speed of gravity is equal to the speed of light.
-This means that if the Sun suddenly disappeared, the Earth would keep orbiting the vacant point normally for 8 minutes, which is the time light takes to travel that distance.
-The team's findings were released in Science Bulletin in February 2013.

-In October 2017, the LIGO and Virgo detectors received gravitational wave signals within 2 seconds of gamma ray satellites and optical telescopes seeing signals from the same direction.
+In October 2017, the LIGO and Virgo interferometer detectors received gravitational wave signals 2 seconds before gamma ray satellites and optical telescopes seeing signals from the same direction, from a source about 130 million light-years away.
 This confirmed that the speed of gravitational waves was the same as the speed of light.